aya-prover/aya-prover-docs/src/blog/path-elab.md

 **Problem**: reduction of path application is type-directed, like `p 1` will reduce according to the type of `p`.

 **Solution**: annotate the path applications instead.
-Every time we do type checking and we get a term of path type, we "η-expand" it into a normal lambda expression with a path application inside.
+Every time we do type checking & we get a term of path type, we "η-expand" it into a normal lambda expression with a path application inside.
 This secures the reduction of path applications.

 **New Problem**: we expand too much.
-In case we want to unify the type of term with a path type, the term is actually η-expanded and has a _Π-type_.
+In case we want to check the type of term against a path type, the term is actually η-expanded and has a _Π-type_.
 So, we have the manually write path lambdas everywhere, e.g. given `p : Path A a b`, and only `λ i → p i` is a valid term of type `Path A a b`, not `p` (which is internally a lambda).